 Click on the video to see how Amolo Group advisors can assist you to add significant value to your company

 Company directors should read this.
-Also, firms providing technical and consultancy services to companies should read this, as your services might be classed as “subcontracted research and development (R&D)” undertaken by your client, and thus make the client eligible to reclaim the subcontractor’s fees from HMRC.
+Also, firms providing technical and consultancy services to companies, such as the developers of apps, should read this, as your services might be classed as “subcontracted research and development (R&D)” undertaken by your client, and thus make the client eligible to reclaim the subcontractor’s fees from HMRC.

 R&D tax credits are a valuable government tax incentive created to repay companies, who used retained earnings trying to achieve something, which was technically challenging.